 - A student has 15 calendar days after the term start date to notify ATA administrators of any request to add/drop a course from their schedule. - After 15 calendar days, the students schedule is locked and the student incurs charges based on the schedule of classes in which they are enrolled. - If student does not attend a class at any time during the first 15 calendar days of the term, their enrollment is automatically cancelled out of that class on the add/drop day.
-They incur no charges for that class. - If student attends a course in week 1, those hours will be charged, even if they never attend after that.
-If the student wishes to cancel a course during the first 15 calendar days of the term it is their responsibility to notify ATA student services. - This notification can be made by emailing by signing into your student portal and designating which class you wish to drop/cancel. - Student must drop 2nd 5 week course before sitting any class meeting.
-If student attends 1 class meeting of a 2nd 5 week course, student will be charged. - If the student drops 2nd 5 week course during add/drop period, student will be canceled with no charge and financial aid eligibility is adjusted - If student attends the 2nd 5 weeks course, even once, they are charged and paid federal student aid based off attendance in that class.
+They incur no charges for that class. - If student attends a course in week 1, those hours would be charged, even if they never attend after that.
+If the student wishes to cancel a course during the first 15 calendar days of the term it is their responsibility to notify ATA administration. - This notification can be made by emailing cancel@ata.edu.
+The email should designate the course number that the student wishes to drop/cancel. - If course begins during weeks 6-10 of the term and student cancels prior to the course start (ex: week 3), the course is cancelled with no charge and financial aid eligibility is adjusted during processing of R2T4 with ineligible funds being returned. - If student attends the 2nd 5 weeks course, even once, they are charged and paid federal student aid based off attendance in that one class.

-Add/Drop Policy for 5 week term
+Add/Drop Policy for 5 week Mini-Terms

-- The student has 6 calendar days after a mini term begins to notify ATA to add/drop a course or program entirely with no charges. - After 6 calendar days, the student's schedule is locked and the student incurs tuition charges based on the number of hours on their schedule. - This notification can be made by by signing into your student portal and designating which class you wish to drop/cancel.
+- The student has 6 calendar days after a mini term begins to notify ATA to add/drop a course or program entirely with no charges. - After 6 calendar days, the student's schedule is locked and the student incurs tuition charges based on the number of hours on their schedule. - This notification can be made by emailing cancel@ata.edu.
+The email should designate the course number that the student wishes to drop/cancel.